jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_knownissues.md

 The Spotlight Client can experience performance issues (opening the home page, acknowledging and snoozing alarms) when a large number of alarms are raised against the one connection. | 2651
 Manual refresh is required on some drilldowns.
 Right click the data in the grid and select **Restore Default Settings \| Restore**.
 The grid shows "Loading".
 Click Refresh to populate the grid. | 11333 <br><br> 11406
 Spotlight does not currently support PagerDuty API 2.
-Spotlight does support PagerDuty API V1. | SOSSE-6533
+Spotlight does support PagerDuty API V1. | SOSSE-6533 Known issues using the online help top navigation pane from the following operating system: Microsoft Windows Server 2008 to 2016. *Workaround:* Select to use offline help or turn off IE Enhanced Security Configuration from the Server Manager. | SOSSE-6580

 ## known issues with installation and upgrade